dbca-wa/rOzCBI/README.md

 ## What

-To evaluate the severity of burns, the differential NDVI of a burnt site (pre-and post-burn) can be derived from satellite imagery cost-effectively and on a large scale.
+To evaluate the severity of burns, the differential normalised burn ratio (dNBR) of a burnt site can be derived from satellite imagery cost-effectively and on a large scale.
 To calibrate the dNDVI, ground truthing field work can derive an index called “GeoCBI” from the condition and composition of a burnt site.